KG-NINJA/openai-to-z-fuwa/README.md

+🐾 **What is "Fuwa"?**
+In Japanese, *fuwa-fuwa* means "soft, fluffy, and flexible"—the opposite of rigid.
+Our algorithms, inspired by this spirit, remain adaptive and resonant—never locked, always learning, just like intuition and the living world.

 ## ⚡️ TL;DR

 **Input coordinates, and this pipeline auto-generates a Markdown report on Amazonian ruin likelihood—combining NDVI anomaly analysis, soil, hydrology, and toponymic local-legend AI.